bbauska/W3Cx-3of5/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 50. duration values (64) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
 <img src="./images/image050.webp?raw=true"
-   alt="Funny picture duration values" width="20%">
+  title="Funny picture duration values" alt="Funny picture duration values." width="20%" />
 &nbsp;
 <br/>

-<p>So you start the attribute string value with a "P", followed by a duration value that ends with another letter indicating the unit used: "D" for "days",  "H" for hours, "M" for minutes and "S" for seconds.
+<p>So you start the attribute string value with a "P", followed by a duration
+value that ends with another letter indicating the unit used: "D" for "days", "H" for hours, "M" for minutes and "S" for seconds.

 You can separate the different elements "P", value and unit with spaces, but this is optional.
-So <time datetime="P4D"> is a duration of 4 days, as is <time datetime="P 4 D">.
+So &lt;time datetime="P4D"&gt; is a duration of 4 days, as is &lt;time datetime="P 4 D"&gt;.

-Using a "T" after the "P" marker allows you to indicate a more accurate duration time: &lt;time datetime="PT4H 6M 12.55S"&gt; is a duration of 4 hours, 6 minutes and 12.55 seconds.
+Using a "T" after the "P" marker allows you to indicate a more accurate duration
+time: &lt;time datetime="PT4H 6M 12.55S"&gt; is a duration of 4 hours, 6 minutes
+and 12.55 seconds.

 Alternatively, you could use also a duration time component.

 From Bruce Lawson's article : <i>"Whichever you choose, it's represented internally as a number of seconds.
 Because of this, you can't specify a duration in terms of months, because a month isn't a precise number of seconds; a month can last from 28 to 31 days.
 Similarly, a year isn't a precise number of seconds; it's 12 months and February sometimes has an extra day.</i>

-<i>You still can't represent dates before the Christian era, as years can't be negative.
+<i>You still can't represent dates before the Christian era, as years can't be
+negative.
 Neither can you indicate date ranges.
 To mark up From "21/02/2012 to 25/02/2012″, use two separate <time> elements."</i></p>

 <h4>Examples:</h4>